pedromessetti/philosophers/README.md

 When the simulation ends, philosopher threads are joined, and resources are cleaned up.

 ## Learnings :brain:
-Through this project, I've gained valuable insights into threads, synchronization, and concurrent programming.
-Some key takeaways include:

 - **Threads** - Smallest units of execution within a program, representing independent paths of execution that share the same memory space and resources of their parent process.
 Threads enable concurrent execution, allowing multiple tasks to be carried out simultaneously within a single program.
 This concurrency enhances program performance and responsiveness, making threads an essential tool for multitasking and parallelism in programming.